Social Media

 Low-income families can spend 20–30% of their income on energy.
 Home energy shouldn’t cost more than groceries.

-Tell our representatives we want #ResilientHomesNM for our state!
+We want #ResilientHomesNM for our state!

 Caption (Option 3):

-Tell our representatives we want #ResilientHomesNM for our state!
+We want #ResilientHomesNM for our state!

-We need your help to spread the word. 👉 Watch and share the campaign videos here: www.coalitionscnm.org/resilient-homes-nm
+We need your help to spread the word. 👉 Watch and share the campaign videos here:www.coalitionscnm.org/resilient-homes-nm

-#ResilientHomesNM #CEED
+#ResilientHomesNM

 • Low-income families can spend 20–30% of their income on energy.
 Home energy shouldn’t cost more than groceries.
-Learn more from @coalitionNM: ResilientHomesNM.org #ResilientHomesNM #CEED
+Learn more from @coalitionNM: ResilientHomesNM.org #ResilientHomesNM

 Captions & Copy